NBISweden/EGA-SE-user-docs/bigpicture.md

 The s3cmd tool requires a configuration file with the relevant settings.
 You can get the configuration file by logging in with your account [here](https://login.bp.nbis.se/).
 In case you do not have an Elixir ID, feel free to create an account using one of the available options.

-If you choose not to use the downloaded configuration file, we recommend setting the multipart chunk size significantly higher than the default 5 Mbyte.
-It can be set up to 2 Gbytes but values around 500 Mbyte are recommended.
+If you choose not to use the downloaded configuration file, we recommend setting the multipart chunk size significantly higher than the default 5 Mbytes value.
+It can be set up to 2 Gbytes but values around 500 Mbytes are recommended.

 **NOTE**: The following section requires the usage of `[username]` when uploading data.
 The username refers to the value of the `secret_key` in the downloaded configuration file.